InnuendoPi/MQTTDevice4/docs/index.md

     Without event handling, the Wemos doesn't do anything automatically.
 The state remains unchanged.

-    There are 4 basic types of events that can be handled automatically: for actuators and for the induction hob in the event of sensor errors, as well as for actuators and the induction hob in the case of WLAN and MQTT errors.
+    There are 4 basic types of events that can be handled automatically: for actors and for the induction hob in the event of sensor errors, as well as for actors and the induction hob in the case of WLAN and MQTT errors.
 Delays for event handling are configured for these 4 types.
 The state remains unchanged during the delay.
-After the delay, the MQTT device can change the status of the actuators and induction hob.
+After the delay, the MQTT device can change the status of the actors and induction hob.
     The delays are configured under Settings -> EventManager:

-    1. Delay for actuators before a sensor triggers an event.
+    1. Delay for actors before a sensor triggers an event.
     2. Delay for the induction hob before a sensor triggers an event.
     3. Delay in MQTT errors.
     4. Delay in case of WLAN errors.

     The standard delay for these 4 events is 120 seconds.

-    The WLAN and MQTT event handling can generally be activated or deactivated for all actuators and induction cooktops.
-If WLAN and MQTT event handling are activated, event handling must also be activated in the actuator settings and for the induction hob.
+    The WLAN and MQTT event handling can generally be activated or deactivated for all actors and induction cooktops.
+If WLAN and MQTT event handling are activated, event handling must also be activated in the actor settings and for the induction hob.
 Each device can be configured individually.

     Every sensor also has an event handling property.
 If event handling is activated for a sensor, this sensor can trigger event handling in the event of a sensor fault.
 A sensor that is deactivated for event handling cannot trigger event handling accordingly.